kefranabg/bento-starter-docs/docs/setup/README.md

 However we recommend you to go through optional steps to get a better developer experience :sunglasses:

-If you really don't want to us CI, you can disable it.
-Go to `Your project page → Settings → Actions` and select ̀`Disable Actions for this repository`.
+If you want to disable the CI, go to `Your project page → Settings → Actions` and select  ̀Disable Actions for this repository`.

 ## Step 3 (optional) - Continuous integration/deployment